-Before coming to work for the Children’s Guardian Fund, Svetlana worked as a Program Coordinator managing projects geared towards improving the quality of life for Seattle area refugee and immigrant families.
-As the Office Manager for the Children’s Guardian Fund, her responsibilities include strategic donor and foundation research, board of directors and committee support, and management of organization processes.
+Before coming to work for the Children’s Guardian Fund, Svetlana worked with refugee and immigrant families in Seattle.
+As the Executive Director of Children’s Guardian Fund, her responsibilities include strategic donor and foundation research, board of directors and committee support, and management of organization processes.
 She ensures the successful execution of annual events, coordinates marketing strategies and maintains regular contact with donors.
-Svetlana is impeccably organized and has successfully implemented new database software to increase accuracy and detail of donor records.
-She makes regular content updates both on the CGF website and on social media platforms.
+Svetlana is impeccably organized and self driven, which allows her to stay on top of her many responsibilities.

-Svetlana knows first hand how important the gift or normalcy can be for a young child, remembering the comfort and joy unexpected Christmas gifts and donated school supplies brought when her family first arrived in the US.
+Svetlana knows first hand how important the gift or normalcy can be for a young child, remembering the comfort and joy unexpected Christmas gifts, donated school supplies, and summer camp brought her when her family first arrived in the US.
 She has served as a volunteer Guardian ad Litem for two years.

 She is a University of Washington graduate and holds a B.A. degree in Communication.